Fast Facts about Farmington, New Mexico

 505-326-6066

-Pinon Hills Municipal Golf Course is a must for any golfer!
-This scenic course was named one of the 2020 Top Municipal Courses in the United States by Golf.Com and has been voted a top course in New Mexico by Golf Advisor and Golf Digest.
+Pinon Hills Municipal Golf Course is a must for any golfer.
+This scenic course is frequently ranked as one of the top municipal courses in the United States.
+Recently renovated, Pinon Hills Golf Course should be at the top of your must-play list.
 Test your skills at this high-desert oasis and discover what all the buzz is about!

 Riverside Nature Center